3DPrintings

 1. Cost

-While metal 3D printing offers many benefits, it can be expensive, especially when working with high-performance materials like titanium or Inconel.
+While it offers many benefits, it can be expensive, especially when working with high-performance materials like titanium or Inconel.
 The initial investment in equipment and materials can be significant, and the cost per part may be higher than traditional manufacturing methods for large production runs.

 2. Speed